-In general, if a police officer causes a motor vehicle accident to a third party while in the course of duty, liability can be assigned based on typical theories of negligence.
+In general, if a police officer causes a motor vehicle accident with a third party while in the course of duty, liability can be assigned based on the standard determinations of negligence.
 This would be addressed through the insurance system and there are potentially special rules that apply to claims involving negligence by governmental employees.

 Injuries suffered during arrest or a negligent investigation

 In Ontario, the courts have also now allowed claims for negligent investigation if law enforcement fails to act reasonably in conducting an investigation.
 If this results in an injury and falls beyond the normal bounds of basic discretion, this could lead to civil liability for the law enforcement officer.

 Often innocent third parties suffer personal injuries due to law enforcement conduct simply by being in the wrong place at the wrong time.
 If law enforcement was negligent in causing the injury to the bystander, that may form a basis for action.
 This may be the case if a bystander is hit as a pedestrian or other similar circumstance and would be slightly different than a claim involving a car accident.